 Fear Not Love is What Dictates Us

 The priests warned them that they must not simply return the Ark but offer guilt offerings for the sin that had been committed against the God of Israel.
 Israel’s law had provisions for guilt offerings and perhaps the priests knew about it and thought of it as a way to pacify the God of Israel.
-They were to give five golden rats and five golden tumors that represented the plague that had struck their land.
+They were to give five golden rats and five golden tumours that represented the plague that had struck their land.
 Having full knowledge of the destruction that fell upon the Egyptians because of their stubbornness, they did not want to take any chances and even the carriage that carried the Ark was pulled by the choicest cows.
-However, they wanted to test the God of Israel one more time to be sure that what had happened to them over the last one year was not a coincidence but the works of the King of Israel.
+However, they wanted to test the God of Israel one more time to be sure that what had happened to them over the last year was not a coincidence but the works of the King of Israel.

 Send it on its way, but keep watching it.
 If it goes up to its own territory, toward Beth Shemesh, then the LORD has brought this great disaster on us.
 But if it does not, then we will know that it was not his hand that struck us but that it happened to us by chance.”1 Samuel 6:8-9

 The cows carried the cart straight up towards Beth Shemesh with the Philistines following at a safe distance behind.
-It halted besides a large rock in the wheat fields.
+It halted beside a large rock in the wheat fields.
 When the people of Beth Shemesh saw the Ark back in their territory, they rejoiced.
 The Levites carried the Ark and placed it on the large rock while the people offered the cows as a burnt offering.
 But on that day God struck down some of the people of Beth Shemesh who in the party mood let their curiosity take over them when they dared to look inside the Ark of the Lord.

 We cannot come into the presence of God on our own.
 Only God can sanctify us and make us worthy to approach Him.
 That’s why He had sanctified a tribe of people to handle the Ark.
 Even for coming in His presence, we need God to sanctify us.
-We do not understand that there is nothing we can do to sanctify ourselves and neither did the people of Beth Shemesh thinking that God had killed in a random act of terror.
+We do not understand that there is nothing we can do to sanctify ourselves and neither did the people of Beth Shemesh think that God had killed in a random act of terror.

 Who can stand in the presence of the LORD, this holy God?
 To whom will the ark go up from here?”1 Samuel 6:20